 The next product I layer in, is the MONAT STUDIO ONE™ Moxie Mousse.
 The new formula was released at the end of last year, and it is amazing!
 The new canister is comes in makes it so much more effective!
 And, you guessed it, CGM approved!
 The Moxie Mousse provides touchable, soft hold and volume while conditioning the hair, giving a fuller look and feel!

 The next product I love scrunching in, is the MONAT STUDIO ONE™ Flexible Hold Gel.
 This one is up for debate on being CGM approved or not, because of sodium cocoyl glutamate.
 But all it is, is a mild surfactant that helps reduce skin damage and premature hair loss.
 Sounds good to me!
+It’s my favorite to scrunch into my hair after I apply the Moxie Mousse!

 Not a fan of gel?
 Go for the MONAT STUDIO ONE™ Curl Defining Cream!
 It is fully CGM approved, and it helps define and condition all curl types, for frizz-free long-lasting, natural-looking, manageable curls!